 Mayo Clinic surgeons use many innovative surgical techniques in transplant surgery and other procedures.
-Mayo has developed processes to increase the utilization of organs for transplant, which has increased the transplant rate for patients on the waiting list.
+Mayo has developed processes to increase the viability of organs for transplant, which has increased the transplant rate for patients on waiting lists.

 Mayo Clinic doctors and researchers continue to study and use new surgical techniques and new pain-control options for people who have transplant surgery.
 During surgery, doctors may give you an incision-pain-blocking anesthetic in addition to a general anesthetic.

 Surgeons have extensive experience performing living-donor transplant surgery for kidney and liver transplants.
 Living-donor transplantation offers you an attractive alternative to waiting for a deceased-donor organ.
 Mayo Clinic has one of the largest living-donor kidney transplant programs in the United States.